treyhunner/treyhunner.github.com/source/_posts/2018-04-27-how-to-make-the-most-of-your-first-pycon-an-introverts-guide.markdown

 ### Open spaces: attend them and consider hosting your own!

-It may seem that at any one time you'll always miss out on 80% of PyCon (assuming you're in one of the 5 talks).
-But because of the open spaces you're actually missing out on even more of PyCon at any one time!

-Last year at PyCon, there were 9 rooms for open spaces and they occur at the same times as the talks.
-If all 9 of the open spaces rooms have an event going on, you're actually missing out on over 90% of PyCon at any one time!

-If choosing between a talk and an open space you'd like to go to, I'd usually choose the open space.

 [Open spaces][] are community-run and they aren't decided before PyCon starts.
 The way it works is that someone puts an index card on the open spaces board to indicate that they're holding an event at a particular time in one of the open spaces rooms that day.
 Then others check the open spaces board throughout the day and attend ones they're interested in.

+During every talk at PyCon there are at least 4 other talks happening.
+There are also 9 open spaces rooms though.
+So you're missing out on over 90% of PyCon at any time!

+If choosing between a talk and an open space, I usually choose the open space.

 There are a few reasons I often pick open spaces over talks: